Skip to content

 This phase in the M&M's logo design story is a vivid illustration of how color and typography can completely redefine a brand's image.
 It's a testament to the power of design to evoke emotion and connect with consumers.
 For those fascinated by logo evolution, the 1954 - 1970 chapter of the M&M's logo design offers rich insights into how a brand can boldly reinvent itself while still holding onto its core essence.

-Image Courtesy: M&M's
+Image Courtesy of M&M's

 1970 - 1988